thosgood/this-weeks-finds/markdown/51-100/week052.md

 But first, I want to lighten things up a bit by mentioning a good science fiction novel!

-1) Permutation City, by Greg Egan, published in Britain by Millenium (should be available in the U.S. by autumn).
+1) _Permutation City_, by Greg Egan, published in Britain by Millenium (should be available in the U.S. by autumn).

 There is a lot of popular interest these days in the anthropic principle.
 Roughly, this claims to explain certain features of the